Sexually Transmitted Infections and Men who have Sex with Men in the UK: 2011 Report

 Men who have sex with men can reduce their risk of getting or transmitting HIV, or a sexually transmitted infection, by:

-Unprotected sex with casual and new partners who are believed to be of the same HIV status (serosorting) is unsafe.
+- Unprotected sex with casual and new partners who are believed to be of the same HIV status (serosorting) is unsafe.
 For HIV positive men, serosorting poses a risk of acquiring other STIs and hepatitis with serious treatment implications.
-For HIV negative MSM it carries the risk of HIV transmission (as a quarter of HIV positive MSM are unaware of their infection), as well as acquiring STIs.
+For HIV negative MSM it carries the risk of HIV transmission (as a fifth of HIV positive MSM are unaware of their infection), as well as acquiring STIs.

 Annual Reports and Related Information

 HIV Data for Men who have Sex with Men (MSM)